Metro Rail Transit Corporation

-The Metro Rail Transit Corporation (MRTC), is a private consortium organized in June 1995.
+The Metro Rail Transit Corporation (MRTC) is a private consortium organized in June 1995.
 The consortium is composed of seven (7) Filipino-owned companies: Fil-Estate Management Inc (now Metro Global Holdings Corporation), Ayala Land Inc, Ramcar Inc, Greenfield Development Corporation of Unilab, Anglo-Philippine Holdings Corporation, National Book Store Group, Allante Realty and Development Inc, and DBH Inc. The Metro Rail Transit Corporation owns the Manila Metro Rail Transit System Line 3 running along the EDSA corridor.
 MRTC was the original contractor for the EDSA MRT-3 Project.
-It runs the MRT-3 in coordination with the Department of Transportation under a 25-year Build-Lease-Transfer contract or BLT Agreement, which will end in 2025.
+It runs the MRT-3 in coordination with the Department of Transportation under a 25-year Build-Lease-Transfer contract or BLT Agreement, where it expired on July 15, 2025.

 History

 Beginnings

 The MRT Line 3 project, originally known as the EDSA LRT III project, was planned by the then-Department of Transportation and Communications (later the Department of Transportation) in 1989.
 A letter of intent was submitted by Eli Levin of Eli Levin Enterprises, Inc. to the DOTC in 1990, under a build-operate-transfer scheme.
-Eli Levin incorporated EDSA LRT Corporation Ltd. (ELCL), a Hong Kong-based consortium consisting of ten foreign companies.
+Eli Levin incorporated EDSA LRT Corporation Ltd. (ELCL), a Hong Kong–based consortium consisting of ten foreign companies.

 The bidding for the EDSA LRT III project started in February 1991.
 Out of five companies that participated in the pre-bidding round, ELCL was the only company that met the requirements.
 On July 16, 1991, ELCL submitted a proposal for the EDSA LRT III project.
 The DOTC and ELCL signed a build-lease-transfer agreement on November 7.
 A revised and restated BLT agreement was signed on September 22, 1992.
 Under the agreement, the EDSA LRT III project will be covered in two phases: Phase 1 spans 16 km from North Avenue in Quezon City until Taft Avenue in Pasay, while Phase 2 spans 5.5 km from North Avenue to Monumento, eventually meeting up with the LRT Line 1.
 Phase 2, however, was shelved by the Arroyo administration in favor of the 5.7 km LRT Line 1 north extension.